-Designated responsible individual (DRI) - Each contractor under this program shall have at least one DRI who is employed by the contractor and meets the program requirements and who has the following responsibilities:
+Designated Responsible Individual (DRI) - Each Contractor under this program shall have at least one Designated Responsible Individual (DRI) who is employed by the Contractor and meets the Program Requirements and who has the following responsibilities:

-• Defined and documented responsibility for oversight and maintenance of the contractor's management system in accordance with program requirements.
-Defined and documented responsibility for training staff and determining whether staff has received any required training or qualifications necessary to choose firestop materials and install firestop systems in accordance with UL Solutions or ULC Fire Resistance Design.
-The DRI has responsibility to act as a resource to contractor staff as the contractor's designated expert to assist with resolving questions.
+• Defined and documented responsibility for oversight

+- and maintenance of the Contractor's Management System in accordance with Program Requirements. - Defined and documented responsibility for training staff and determining staff has received any required training or qualifications necessary to choose Firestop materials and install Firestop systems in accordance with UL or ULC Fire Resistance Design.
+The DRI has responsibility to act as a resource to Contractor staff as the Contractor's "designated expert" to assist with resolving questions.